Meissen German Porcelain Marks Plate

-Meissen porcelain started in Dresden, Germany in 1709, by Johann Friedrich Bottger, under the sponsorship of Augustus the Strong, (Augustas Rex), the elector of Saxony.
+Meissen porcelain started in Dresden, Germany in 1709, under the direction of Johann Friedrich Bottger, with the sponsorship of Augustus the Strong, (Augustas Rex), the elector of Saxony.
 The first pieces of Meissen porcelain were actually red stoneware, known as Böttger stoneware, and first sold at the Leipzig Easter Fair in 1710.

 In June of that same year a royal porcelain factory in Meissen (commissioned by Augustas), was completed, and the operation was transferred from Dresden to Meissen.
-Bottger continued to sell the red stoneware from the Meissen Manufactury until he perfected his formula for white porcelain in 1713, at which time all Meissen production switched to the new porcelain formula.
+Bottger continued to sell the red stoneware from the Meissen Manufactury until he perfected his formula for hard-paste white porcelain in 1713, at which time all Meissen production switched to the new porcelain formula.

-Bottger’s new formula and manufacturing process produced such fine and delicate porcelain that he is credited as being the father of all European porcelain.
+Bottger’s new formula and manufacturing process produced such fine and delicate porcelain that he is credited with being the father of all European porcelain.

-Although continually added to and updated, the Meiseen Manufactury continues to produce fine Meissen porcelain pieces to this day.
+Continually added to, and updated, the Meissen Manufactury still produces fine porcelain pieces to this day.

-Meissen used a variety of factory and maker’s marks from its inception, but the famous crossed-swords didn’t become the official Meissen mark until 1722-23.
+Meissen used a variety of factory and maker’s marks from its inception.
+Their famous crossed swords didn’t become the official Meissen mark until 1722-23.

-Since 1722-23, and to this day, the crossed-swords Meissen mark has always been a hand-painted blue under-glaze mark.
-And they have officially undergone several variations, as shown below;
+Since 1722-23, and to this day, the crossed-swords mark has always been a hand-painted blue under-glaze mark.
+This mark has officially undergone several variations, as shown below;

 Here is a printable reference file of Meissen Factory and Dating Marks

 - Those neat and concise illustrations, (above), were created for publication.
 The actual hand-painted Meissen marks found on their porcelain pieces would look more like the images below.

-Cautionary Note: Meissen used a system of marking pieces that were either sold undecorated, or deemed inferior, by making “slashes” through or besides the crossed-swords – as shown below.
+Cautionary Note: Meissen used a system of marking pieces that were either sold undecorated or deemed inferior, by making “slashes” through or beside the crossed swords – as shown below.